Damodar Pande: First Invasion

 In the year 1788, Bahadur Shah sent Gorkha troops under the joint command of Damodar Pande and Bam Shah to attack Tibet.
 The Gorkha troops entered Tibet through Kuti (Nyalam Town) and reached as far as Tashilhunpo (about 410 km. from Kuti).
 A fierce battle was fought at Shikarjong in which the Tibetans were badly defeated.
 The Panchen Lama and Sakya Lama then requested the Gorkha troops to have peace talks.
 So the Gorkha troops left Shikarjong and went towards Kuti and Kerung (Gyirong).

 When the Qianlong Emperor of China heard the news of the invasion of Tibet by Nepal, he sent a large troop of the Chinese army under the command of General Chanchu.
 Chancchu learned of the situation from the Tibetan Lamas.
 He decided to stay in Tibet till the dispute was settled.

-The representatives of Tibet and Nepal met at Khiru in 1789 to have peace talks.
+The representatives of Tibet and Nepal met at Khiru in 1789 for peace talks.
 In the talks Tibet was held responsible for the quarrel and were required to give compensation to Nepal for the losses incurred in the war.
-Tibet had also to pay tribute to Nepal a sum of Rs.
+Tibet had also to pay as tribute to Nepal a sum of Rs.
 50,001 every year in return for giving back to Tibet all the territories acquired during the war.
 It was called the Treaty of Kerung.
 The Nepalese representatives were given Rs.
 50,001 as the first installment.
-So giving back the territories - Kerung, Kuti, Longa, Jhunga and Falak, they went back to Nepal.
+So giving back the territories - Kerung, Kuti, Longa, Jhunga and Falak went back to Nepal.
 But Tibet refused to pay the tributes after the first year of the conclusion of the treaty.
 As a result, the war between Nepal and Tibet continued.